Maccabean Revolt: Guerrilla campaign (167–164 BCE)

 After Mattathias' death about one year later in 166 BCE, his son Judas Maccabeus (Hebrew: Judah Maccabee) led a band of Jewish dissidents that would eventually absorb other groups opposed to Seleucid rule and grow into an army.
 While unable to directly strike Seleucid power at first, Judas's forces could maraud the countryside and attack Hellenized Jews, of whom there were many.
 The Maccabees destroyed Greek altars in the villages, forcibly circumcised boys, burnt villages, and drove Hellenized Jews off their land.
-Judas's nickname "Maccabee", now used to describe the Jewish partisans as a whole, is taken from the Hebrew word for "hammer"; the term "Maccabee" or "Maccabeus" was also used as an honorific for Judas's brothers as well.
+Judas's nickname "Maccabee", now used to describe the Jewish partisans as a whole, is probably taken from the word "hammer" (Aramaic: maqqaba; Hebrew: makebet); the term "Maccabee" or "Maccabeus" would later be used as an honorific for Judas's brothers as well.

-Judas's campaign in the countryside became a full scale revolt.
+Judas's campaign in the countryside became a full-scale revolt.
 Maccabean forces employed guerrilla tactics emphasizing speed and mobility.
 While less trained and under-equipped for pitched battles, the Maccabees could control which battles they took and retreat into the wilderness when threatened.
 They defeated two minor Seleucid forces at the Battle of the Ascent of Lebonah in 167 BCE and the Battle of Beth Horon in 166 BCE.
 Toward the end of summer in 165 BCE, Antiochus IV departed for Babylonia in the eastern half of his empire, and left Lysias in charge of the western half as regent.
 Shortly afterward, the Maccabees won a more substantial victory at the Battle of Emmaus.
 The factions attempted to negotiate a compromise, but failed; a large Seleucid army was sent to quash the revolt.
 After the Battle of Beth Zur in 164 BCE as well as news of the death of Antiochus IV in Persia, the Seleucid troops returned to Syria.
 The Maccabees entered Jerusalem in triumph.
 They ritually cleansed the Second Temple, reestablishing traditional Jewish worship there; 25 Kislev, the date of the cleansing in the Hebrew calendar, would later become the date when the festival of Hanukkah begins.
 Regent Lysias, preoccupied with internal Seleucid affairs, agreed to a political compromise that revoked Antiochus IV's ban on Jewish practices.
 This proved a wise decision: many Hellenized Jews had cautiously supported the revolt due to the suppression of their religion.
 With the ban retracted, their religious goals were accomplished, and the Hellenized Jews could more easily be potential Seleucid loyalists again.
 The Maccabees did not consider their goals complete, however, and continued their campaign for a starker break from Greek influence and full political independence.
 The rebels suffered a loss of support from moderates as a result.